-JDRF has additionally called for drug companies to lower list prices and do more to help the uninsured access affordable insulin, and continues to be involved in ongoing conversations.
+JDRF has called on drug companies to lower list prices and do more to help the uninsured access affordable insulin.
+Assistance programs have expanded during the pandemic and JDRF has encouraged these expansions to be made permanent.
 JDRF continues to be deeply involved in ongoing conversations with Congress and the Administration about this important topic.
 Read our Congressional Testimony here.

 Pressure from the #Coverage2Control campaign has prompted insurers to make improvements.
 Aetna and Blue Cross Blue Shield of North Carolina are passing drug discounts directly to their members.
 UnitedHealthcare expanded their drug discount program, announcing that in 2020 all new employer plans would have to pass drug discounts through to the people who need the drugs.